 - Keep your firearm safely secured and unloaded when not in use.

 - Never use guns while under the influence of drugs or alcohol.

 Legal Help After a Gun-Related Incident

 Sadly, gun incidents have become more and more common in America.
 Since the 1999 Columbine High School tragedy, there have been dozens of gun incidents at U.S. schools and universities.
-Indeed, deadly shootings have occurred in all manner of public places - offices, shopping malls, public and private property.
+Indeed, deadly shootings have occurred in all manner of public places -- offices, shopping malls, and on both public and private property.

 Hopefully, you are never affected by such an incident.
 If you do need help, you may have options for whom to talk to:

-- A products liability attorney can help after injuries due to gun defects.
+- A product liability attorney can help after injuries due to gun defects.

 - If you shoot an intruder you may face legal issues best suited for a criminal defense attorney.